 2. Venting Endlessly

 Discussing your problems over and over with the listener may end up putting them under stress.
 One should learn to do it on a timer.
 This does not hold back your emotions.
 Sometimes setting short timers may help you build new healthy habits.

 3. Positive Venting

 There are ways in which we express our emotions.
 If you wish to relieve stress or seek solutions to your problems, it is important that we express them with the same intent.
 Negative venting can be addictive in nature and it can also impact the other person in a non-healthy way.
 Negative venting might increase stress and raise concerns about one’s physical condition.

 4. Finding a Safe space

 This is one of the most underrated factors in venting out.
-You must have a confidante that will not judge you and will help you, rather than adding to the negativity.
-You can find your safe space for venting to a friend, a family member or a therapist.
+You must have a confidante that will not judge you and will help you, rather than add to the negativity.
+You can find your safe space for venting to a friend, a family member, or a therapist.

 6 Easy Ways to Vent out